SiraajR/Min_vertex_cover_Cuda/README.md

   - Iterative refinement and termination detection.
 - Host-device coordination using unified memory and synchronization flags.
 - Designed for scalable performance on large graphs.

+## 📁 File Structure

+.
+├── graph_gen.cpp # C++ file to generate random undirected graphs ├── min_vertx.cu # CUDA implementation of the MVC algorithm
+├── un_graph.h # C code which defines the structre of the Undirected graph.

+## ⚙️ Build Instructions

+Make sure you have the **CUDA toolkit** installed and `nvcc` available.